9 Amazing Benefits of Dental Implants You Need to Know

 With proper care, dental implants can last 20 years or more—often for a lifetime.

-2. Are dental implants painful?
+2. Are they painful?

 The procedure is done under local anesthesia.
 Mild discomfort may occur post-surgery, which is manageable with prescribed painkillers.